kAIto47802/notist/docs/quickstart.rst

 Custom Notifier Instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Instead of the procedural API, you can also create a notifier instance and call its methods:
+You can also create a notifier instance and call its methods:

 .. code-block:: python